codergautam/swordbattle.io-v1/README.md

 # Welcome!

 Swordbattle.io is a multiplayer game where players fight each other with diffrent 2D swords, and try to gain coins.
 The more coins you have, the bigger and powerful you get!
-Try to become the biggest of them all..
+Try to become the biggest of them all.

 Play now at [swordbattle.io](http://swordbattle.io) and see the [leaderboard](https://www.swordbattle.io/leaderboard).

 ## Community